 An animal encounter barn offers kids an opportunity to see farm animals up close.
 Goats, sheep, calves, and other baby animals roam freely and children are often able to pet them.
 The grounds of Conner Prairie also offers chances to view horses, hogs, cattle, sheep, and goats often doing the jobs they would have done in the 1800s.

-Check out the event calendars at these locations for new and fun animal-lover experiences.
+Check out the event calendars at these locations for new and fun animal-encounters and experiences.

 Check out the events calendar for the State Fair Grounds to see the schedule for horse shows, pet adoption events, and sheep auctions.
 Many events are free or cost just $5 for parking.